cipepser/mastering-bitcoin-syakyo/README.md

-checking whether bswap_16 is declared... no checking whether bswap_32 is declared... no checking whether bswap_64 is declared... no checking for MSG_NOSIGNAL... no checking for mallopt M_ARENA_MAX... no checking for visibility attribute... yes checking for Berkeley DB C++ headers... default checking for main in -ldb_cxx-4.8... yes checking miniupnpc/miniwget.h usability... yes
+checking whether bswap_16 is declared... no checking whether bswap_32 is declared... no checking whether bswap_64 is declared... no checking whether __builtin_clz is declared... no checking whether __builtin_clzl is declared... no checking whether __builtin_clzll is declared... no checking for MSG_NOSIGNAL... no checking for MSG_DONTWAIT... yes checking for getmemoryinfo... no checking for mallopt M_ARENA_MAX... no checking for visibility attribute... yes checking for thread_local support... yes checking for Linux getrandom syscall... no checking for getentropy... no checking for getentropy via random.h... yes checking for sysctl KERN_ARND... no checking for Berkeley DB C++ headers... default checking for main in -ldb_cxx-4.8... yes checking miniupnpc/miniwget.h usability... yes